lifinance/contracts/README.md

 ## Getting Started<a name="getting-started"></a>

 Make sure to copy `.env.example` to `.env` and fill out the missing values.
 Tests might fail with missing environment variables if some of the variables are blank.
+Some advanced scripts require the Github CLI to be installed.
+Check out <a href="https://cli.github.com">this link </a> for Git CLI installation instructions (`brew install gh` on Mac)

 ### INSTALL<a name="install"></a>